barumau/pandunia/english/109_jumla_bina.md

 and not in every single sentence, if the tense doesn't change.

-## Modal particles
+### Sentence-ending particles

-In Pandunia, sentence-final particles are used to communicate why the sentence is said, for example, is the sentence a statement, a question or a command.
+Sentence-ending particles are modal particles or interaction particles that occur at the end of a sentence.
+They indicate the speaker's mood or attitude to the meaning of the sentence.
+They can also indicate what kind of reaction to the sentence the speaker expects from the listener.
+For example, the speaker can use the particle **ne** to indicate that they expect the listener express their point of view.

 **ba**
 indicates a suggestion or a command.